About this sequence

 Step by step guide to the sequence

 Supported Supta Baddha Konasana with bricks under the thighs.
 Movement from Virasana Forwards to Adho Mukha Svanasana and back using the breath to focus our attention and find a steady rhythm.
-Utthanasana follows to quieten the breath.
-Move to Baddhangyuliasana arms then Paschima Namaskar moving into the upper back and shoulders and to lift physical energy.
+Uttanasana follows to quieten the breath.
+Move to Baddhanguliyasana arms then Paschima Namaskar moving into the upper back and shoulders and to lift physical energy.

 Move to Setu Bandha, over a bolster with an extra blanket for upper back support.
 Setu Bandha continues to open the chest and to broaden the diaphragm area.
 Notice the particular effect on your inhalation here.
 As you move out of the pose, observe your breath and the space inside your chest now.

-Set up for legs up the wall (Viparita Korani).
-Inversions are important as immunity boosting postures as they help circulation from the legs and feet, smoothly filtering blood back to the heart.
+Set up for legs up the wall (Viparita Karani).
+Inversions are important as immunity-boosting postures as they help circulation from the legs and feet, smoothly filtering blood back to the heart.
 Move to cross-legs the slide back.
 Now observe if a greater stillness or quietness has started to appear.